chreke/johnytex.github.io/_posts/2015-11-20-how-to-write-a-twitter-bot-part-1.md

 password.
 Instead, the app uses an **access token** to authenticate with the API.

 Before we can get the token we must get permission from the user, which is what the authorization URL is for.
 Open the authorization URL you got in the previous stepg and grant the app access to your account.

-After granting the app access, you'll be given a **verification code**, which we can trade for an OAuth token.
+After granting the app access, you'll be given a **verification code**, which you can trade for an OAuth token.
 Copy the verification code, then go back to the Python shell and enter the following
 commands: